siaflab/haskap-jam-pack/README.md

 "ta","te","thi","tho","thu","ti","to","tu","u","ua","ue","ugu","ui","uo","uu",
 "va","ve","vi","vo","vu","wa","wo","ya","yo","yu","za","ze","zo","zu","zua","zue","zui","zuo"

-## Log forwarding
+## log forwarding

-"Log forwarding" feature enables you to send Sonic Pi's log messages to other visual applications.
+"log forwarding" feature enables you to send Sonic Pi's log messages to other visual applications.
 You can easily interact with applications made with Processing, Pure Data, vvvv and openFrameworks, if they are coded to receive OSC messages.

 ### Configuration
 Configure the following settings in haskap-jam-interceptor-config.json.